nstansbury/Scenario.js/README.md

 Given.js
 ========

-A natural language BDD testing framework for JavaScript:
+A natural language BDD testing framework for JavaScript.

+It is designed so that the BDD scenarios can be written directly by BAs in a natural language structure and be managed and executed separately from individual scenario criteria implemented by the developers.

 ```javascript
 GIVEN.Reporter = new GIVEN.HTMLReporter();